Brace yourselves, horror fans, for a devilishly twisted treat in the form of Saint Maud.

 Described as a mixture of Carrie White and The Exorcist by Slash Film’s Meredith Borders and the very core of the film by ScreenAnarchy, Maud will be at the forefront of our nightmares.
 And for that, we can thank Clark.

 But why just take our humble word for it?
 Critics lucky enough to catch Saint Maud on the festival circuit have unanimously showered Glass’s feature debut with seemingly unending praise.

 In addition to commending Clark for her magnificent performance, Slash Film declares the film “one of the gnarliest and most unapologetic horror movies in recent memory”.
 Similarly, Variety’s Guy Lodge and Leslie Felperin of The Hollywood Reporter praise Glass for her biting and effective examination of fanaticism and mental illness.

 Den of Geek commends the film as “strange, gorgeous, and deeply disturbing”.
 And Sight and Sound lavish adorations on Ben Fordesman’s stylish cinematography, the central performances and Glass’s direction, describing the experience as “a rollercoaster of tormented emotions”.

-Witness the terror for yourself when Saint Maud reaches the big screen in 2020.
+Witness the terror for yourself when Saint Maud reaches the big screen on 9th October (Unlimited members can watch it four days early on 5th October).
 Let us know @Cineworld if you're planning to watch it.

 Andy Murray is a writer who blogs for Cineworld as part of our news team.
 Follow him on Twitter.